 The COVID-19 pandemic, and the related effect on the U.S. and global economies, has had, and threatens to continue to have, adverse consequences for our business and operating results, and the businesses and operating results of our portfolio companies.
 During the year ended December 31, 2021, our Adviser continued to work collectively with its personnel and our portfolio companies to navigate the significant challenges created by the COVID-19 pandemic and the related labor and supply constraints, rising costs, and supply chain disruptions.
-Our Adviser remains focused on ensuring the safety of its personnel and the employees of our portfolio companies.
-While also managing our ongoing business activities.
+Our Adviser remains focused on ensuring the safety of its personnel and the employees of our portfolio companies, while also managing our ongoing business activities.
 In this regard, our Adviser remains heavily engaged with our portfolio companies.
-Our investment income, principally our interest and dividend income, and our access to capital and liquidity were negatively impacted by the temporary suspension of the Company's share repurchase program and dividend payments.
+Our investment income, principally our interest and dividend income, and our access to capital and liquidity were negatively impacted by the economic effects of the COVID-19 pandemic in 2020, including our Deutsche Bank Credit facility entering an amortization period and the temporary suspension of the Company's share repurchase program and dividend payments.